Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which works best for couples who shift around a lot?

-Lillian handled two-person evenings best in our sessions because movement felt less disruptive and the seat stayed predictable.
+Lillian handled two-person evenings best in our testing because one person’s movement didn’t throw the whole seat off.

 Which is the best value if I want one “do-it-all” sofa?

-Springwood is the most consistent value pick: supportive enough for work, comfortable enough for TV, and priced in a way that forgives compromises.
+Springwood was the clearest value pick in our testing: supportive enough for laptop work, comfortable enough for TV, and priced more forgivingly than Emerson.

 Previous post